-GENS.4521 Aboriginal Australia: A View of its Past, Present and Future designed to provide an equiponderate account where previously the Aboriginal contribution was either mis-stated, misinterpreted or completely ignored.
+GENS4521 Aboriginal Australia: A View of its Past, Present and Future account where previously the Aboriginal contribution was either mis-stated, misinterpreted or completely ignored.
 In presenting a broad overview of Aboriginal Australia from antiquity to the present day, contemporary Aboriginal issues such as land rights, political movements, and relationships between Aboriginals and law, can be addressed from an evolutionary context rather than from reactive judgement based solely on the face value of the end product.